scholarslab/gitpractice/Praxis2018.md

 * Brandon: warm, slighly undercooked cookies and milk
 * Shane: a good set of calipers
 * Emily: coffee (actually, coffee might be all of my top five favorite things)
 * Mathilda: Costco chocolate cake

 ## Speaking of coffee (or tea, if you prefer), where is your favorite place to drink it?
+* Mathilda: Any shop in Mumbai that serves real South Indian filter coffee

+## What's the most recent dream you remember?